KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
+- Opinions on including robustness checks of classical rules?
+- Look up table for `ROOT`?

 ## Closed
 - Ask for comments on theory. -> will comment / excited to read.
 Received comments @ 23 May.